MEDICAL SECOND OPINION

 Overview

 Stomach cancer is a malignant tumor that originates from the gastric mucosa.
 The initial stage is usually an ulcer that starts in the mucosa.
-It can penetrate into the gastric wall and spread to neighboring organs and distant body parts through blood and lymphatic circulation.
+It can penetrate the gastric wall and spread to neighboring organs and distant body parts through blood and lymphatic circulation.

 Risk Factors: